top of page

 Our commercial kitchen facilities allow food entrepreneurs and farmers to grow their businesses without taking on the debt or risk of an entire kitchen all by themselves.
 We foster a network between food producers by connecting our member businesses to local farms to increase consumer access to fresh nutritious foods.

-Get farm fresh updates to your inbox
+Get farm fresh updates to your inbox!

 Thanks!
 Check your email for confirmation!